PollakDEV/Nextcloud-IP-2FA/README.md

 Now that you’ve made the changes, it’s time to test them.

-First restart nextcloud and then try logging in from a whitelisted IP address.
+Restart nextcloud and then try logging in from a whitelisted IP address.
 You should be able to log in without being prompted for 2FA.
 Then test from a non-whitelisted IP address.
 You should still be asked to provide 2FA.

 If everything works as expected, you've successfully configured IP whitelisting for 2FA in Nextcloud!